 ← Insights · Scaling Lessons

 When I was Staff Director for the ODNI Directorate for Mission Integration, I ran the day-to-day operations of a 300-person organization responsible for some of the most sensitive mission integration work in the Intelligence Community.
-Budget.
-Personnel.
-Policy.
-Stakeholder engagement across the IC, DoD, Congress, and OMB.
-All of it running at the same time, all of it under pressure, all of it with consequences if the machinery didn't work.
+Budget, personnel, policy, stakeholder engagement across the IC, DoD, Congress, and OMB.
+All of it ran at the same time, under pressure, with real consequences if the machinery didn't work.

 The private sector isn't different from government on this.
-The context shifts.
-The urgency doesn't.
+The context shifts, but the urgency doesn't.

 This is always the first thing to go, and most leaders don't notice it because it never shows up as a line item.

 In a small organization, communication is ambient.
-Everybody knows what everybody else is doing because they're in the same room, the same hallway, the same Slack channel.
+Everybody knows what everybody else is doing because they share the same hallway and the same communication channels.
 Information moves without a process because proximity does the work for you.

-Cross 100 people and proximity stops doing the work.
-Cross 200 and it fails entirely.
-Suddenly people in one part of the organization don't know what people in another part are doing.
-Decisions get made without the right inputs.
-Work gets duplicated.
-Conflicting guidance goes out to different teams.
-Leadership doesn't realize it because the information that used to reach them organically now has to be routed deliberately, and nobody built the routing.
+Cross the 100-person threshold and proximity stops doing the work; cross 200 and it fails outright.
+People in one part of the organization stop knowing what another part is doing.
+Decisions get made without the right inputs, work gets duplicated, and guidance goes out that contradicts itself.
+Leadership doesn't see it, because the information that used to arrive on its own now has to be routed deliberately, and nobody built the routing becuase everyone was focused on external delivery.

-At ODNI we managed this with a structured staff engagement model.
-A regular cadence at every level; weekly syncs between the front office and component Chiefs of Staff, monthly all-hands, a deliberate flow of information up and across the organization.
+At ODNI we ran a structured staff engagement model, a real cadence at every level.
+Weekly syncs between me in the MI front office and the component Chiefs of Staff; quarterly all-hands; weekly directorate-wide emails on missinon impacts; information moving up and across the organization on purpose.
 It was designed, not assumed.

 Most growing companies don't do this.
 They rely on the communication model that worked when they were small and then wonder why nobody seems to know what's going on.

 In a small company, decision-making is simple.
-The CEO decides.
-Three or four people weigh in.
-The cycle is fast.
+The CEO decides, a few people weigh in, and the cycle is fast.

 Growth doesn't just slow this down.
 It breaks it.

-As the organization grows, more decisions need to be made, more people have equities in each one, and the CEO's calendar fills up to the point where they can't sit in every conversation.
+As the organization grows, more decisions need to get made, more people have equities in each one, and the CEO's calendar fills up to the point where they can't sit in every conversation.
 So one of two things happens.
-Either decisions stall because everyone is waiting for the CEO, or decisions get made at lower levels with no framework for how to make them.
-The first creates bottlenecks.
-The second creates inconsistency.
+Either decisions stall while everyone waits on the CEO, or they get made down at lower levels with no framework for how to make them.
+One creates bottlenecks, the other creates inconsistency.
 Both are bad.

-The fix is a decision-rights framework.
+The fix is a decision-rights framework, often also called governance.
 Who can approve what, at what threshold, with what inputs.
-It sounds bureaucratic.
-It isn't.
-It's the difference between an organization that moves and one that's stuck.
+It sounds bureaucratic, but it's the difference between an organization that moves and one that's stuck.
 At ODNI I had clear authorities at every level.
-I didn't go to the Associate Director for every personnel decision; I had defined parameters.
+I didn't go to the Deputy Director or the Assistant Directors for every personnel decision; I had defined parameters.
 If it was within my authority I acted.
 If it wasn't, I knew exactly where it needed to go and how fast it needed to get there.

-GovCon companies at the growth stage almost never have this.
-The CEO approves everything.
-The CEO is the bottleneck.
-The CEO is exhausted.
-The organization interprets the slowdown as the CEO not caring, when in fact the CEO is drowning.
+GovCon firms at the growth stage almost never have it.
+The CEO approves everything, which makes the CEO the bottleneck, which is why the CEO is exhausted.
+The organization reads the slowdown as the CEO not caring, but the truth is the CEO is drowning.

 By "the middle" I mean middle management; the layer between the CEO and the people doing the work.

 In early-stage companies there is no middle.
-The CEO talks directly to the program managers, engineers, and analysts.
-It's flat.
-It's fast.
-It works.
+The CEO talks straight to the program managers, engineers, and analysts.
+It's flat and fast, and it works fine at that size.

-Past about 150 people, you need a management layer.
-Not because you want one; because the organization literally can't function without it.
-Somebody has to translate strategy into execution across multiple teams.
-Somebody has to manage people.
-Somebody has to handle the conflicts, the resource allocation, the performance issues, the cross-team dependencies.
+Past about 75 people, you need a management layer.
+Not because you want one; because the organization can't function without it.
+Somebody has to translate strategy into execution across teams, manage people, and own the conflicts and resource fights and performance problems and cross-team dependencies that otherwise land on no one.
 That is what middle management is for.

 The problem is that most GovCon companies grow by adding individual contributors; billable heads on contracts.
 They don't invest in management because management isn't billable.
 So you end up with a 300-person company, a five-person management layer, and every one of those five is also doing the work themselves.

-This is where things turn painful.
-Projects slip.
-Good people leave.
-Morale drops.
-The CEO can't figure out why because the revenue looks fine.
-The revenue is fine, because the contracts are performing; the organization underneath the contracts is fraying.
+This is where it turns painful.
+Projects slip, good people leave, morale sinks.
+The CEO can't figure out why, because the revenue still looks fine.
+And it is fine; the contracts are performing.
+It's the organization underneath the contracts that's fraying.
+The CEO hires a COO, and then places them on delivery too, reinforcing the back-office gap.

-At ODNI the Chief of Staff structure was the management backbone.
-Every component had one.
-They ran the operations, the people, and the processes; they were the connective tissue between leadership intent and organizational execution.
+At ODNI, the Staff Director/Chief of Staff structure was the management backbone.
+Every component had one, and sometimes deputies.
+They ran the operations, the people, and the processes; they were the link between what leadership intended and what the organization actually did.
 Without that layer, a 300-person directorate would have been ungovernable.
-I know, because I watched what happened to organizations that tried to operate without it or worse, operated with the wrong person in the seat because they sought the title without being willing to put in the work.
+I know, because I watched organizations try to run without it, or worse, run it with the wrong person in the seat, someone who wanted the title and not the work.

 Culture is always the last thing to go.
 By the time you notice, the damage is deep.

 In a small company, culture is the founder.
-The founder's values, work ethic, way of treating people; that's the culture, and it radiates outward because everyone interacts with the founder regularly.
+The founder's values, the work ethic, the way they treat people; that is the culture, and it spreads because everyone deals with the founder directly.

-Once the organization grows past the point where the founder can personally touch every employee, culture has to be transmitted through systems instead.
-Through how you hire, how you onboard, how you promote, how you handle conflict, how you communicate.
-If you haven't built those systems, culture doesn't transmit; it dilutes.
-What replaces it is whatever local norms develop on their own, which may or may not reflect what the founder ever intended.
+Once the company grows past the point where the founder can touch every employee personally, culture has to move through systems instead.
+Through how you hire and promote, how you handle conflict, how you talk to each other.
+If you never built those systems, culture doesn't carry; it dilutes.
+Whatever local norms grow up on their own take its place, and they may have nothing to do with what the founder intended.

-I saw this at ODNI, DIA, and NRO.
-The organizations that maintained a coherent culture at scale embedded their values in their processes; not posters on the wall, processes.
-How they ran meetings.
-How they made decisions.
-How they treated people during hard conversations.
+I saw it at ODNI, the Joint Staff, DIA, and NRO.
+The ones that kept a coherent culture at scale had built their values into the processes; not posters on the wall, the actual processes.
+It showed in how they ran a meeting, made a hard call, and treated people in a difficult conversation.
 Culture was operational, not aspirational.

 The companies that tell me "our culture used to be great" are the ones that never operationalized it.
 They assumed it would sustain itself.
 It won't.
 Nothing sustains itself at scale.

-The good news (and there is some) is that if you know the sequence, you can get ahead of it.
-You can build the communication infrastructure before it breaks.
-You can establish decision rights before the CEO becomes the bottleneck.
-You can invest in management before your best people start updating their LinkedIns.
-You can operationalize culture before it dilutes.
+The good news (and there is some) is that the order is predictable, which means you can stay ahead of it.
+Build the communication routing before it breaks.
+Set decision rights before the CEO turns into the bottleneck.
+Get a management layer in before your best people start updating their LinkedIns, and put your culture into the processes before it has the chance to thin out.

 None of this requires a massive investment.
 It requires attention, somebody who has seen the pattern before and knows where to look, and a willingness to prioritize the machine alongside the mission.